Nutrition

 MOS and FOS for Dogs: A UK Vet Guide to Prebiotics

-By feeding the beneficial bacteria, we can support overall canine health.
-This is why I am so passionate about proper nutrition.
-If you are exploring our nutrition guides, you will see how vital digestion is.
-Let us explore how these specific carbohydrates function.
+A healthy dog gut microbiome requires the right nourishment to maintain its delicate balance.
+By feeding beneficial bacteria, we can support the biological foundation of canine health.
+If you are exploring our nutrition guides, you will see how vital digestion is for systemic wellness.
+Let us explore how these specific carbohydrates function within your dog's system.

 What are MOS and FOS for dogs?